ntamas/cl1/doc/cytoscape/index.rst

     will result in more clusters being merged.

 **Seeding method**
-    Cluster ONE works by growing clusters from initial "seeds", driven by a goal function that is maximized greedily (see the Cluster ONE paper [1]_ for more details).
+    ClusterONE works by growing clusters from initial "seeds", driven by a goal function that is maximized greedily (see the Cluster ONE paper [1]_ for more details).
 A seed can be an arbitrary subgraph, but in most cases, it is either a single node or a single edge.